uninunez-media/ableplayer/README.md

 Note that Vimeo currently has some limitations:

-- A Plus, Pro or Business account is required in order to hide Vimeo's default controller.
+- A Plus, Pro or Business account is required to hide Vimeo's default controller.
 If videos are hosted on a free account, the Vimeo controller and Able Player controller are both shown.
 The Vimeo controller disappears temporarily after playback begins, but until then having both players present is cluttered and confusing.
-- A Pro or Business account is required in order to change playback rate (with faster and slower buttons).
+- A Pro or Business account is required to change playback rate (with faster and slower buttons).
 This functionality is *not* supported with a Plus account.
 Even with a Pro or Business account, this feature is off by default and "Speed controls" need to be enabled within the settings for each video.

 In addition, if captions and subtitles are hosted on Vimeo, Able Player can control toggling them on/off and choosing languages via the CC button.
 However, Able Player's full functionality is not available.
 See the section below on *Limitations of hosting captions and subtitles on YouTube or Vimeo*.